mishakessler/unix-environment/README.md

-# Unix Environment Setup
+# Unix Environment Setup <!-- omit in toc -->

-**An exceptionally thorough guide to setting up a powerful software engineering Unix environment.**
+**An extremely thorough guide to setting up a powerful software engineering Unix environment.**

 <br>